 Let’s face it…plain steamed vegetables can get a bit tiresome.
 Yes, they’re super bone-healthy and powerfully alkalizing, so why not dress them up a bit?

-Alkalizing vegetables are a very important part of the Save Our Bones Program, which is why so many are included in the Program’s extensive list of Foundation Foods.
+Alkalizing vegetables are a very important part of the Osteoporosis Reversal Program, which is why so many are included in the Program’s extensive list of Foundation Foods.
 Eating them should not be drudgery.
 With today’s delicious seven ideas, you’ll never find veggies boring again!

 7 toppings That Add Scrumptious Flavor And Bone-Healthy Nutrients To Boring Vegetables